 Eat the way you want your kids to eat:

-As mentioned in a great post by Maryann Jacobsen over at Raise Healthy Eaters, “Children learn to see food the same way their parents do, which may not always be healthy.
+As mentioned in a great post by Maryann Jacobsen, “Children learn to see food the same way their parents do, which may not always be healthy.
 Research shows that parents who eat for emotional reasons, feel out of control with eating (called disinhibition) and worry about weight (their own and their child’s), not only are more likely to utilize controlling feeding practices, but tend to have children with similar issues.”
 Kids who are treat-obsessed may be observing their parents who have unhealthy or out-of-control treat-eating habits (sneaking food, obsessing over food, binge eating, emotional eating, etc.) and modelling after that.
 It’s important to address your own eating issues as a parent so that you can model not only healthy eating, but also a healthy food relationship.
 Read about how to nurture your personal relationship with food here and here.

 Reassurance that there will be treats in the future = more relaxed kids